The Poppa Guttmann Recognition and Celebration Project

 Arts Programme

-A qualified Arts Co-ordinator will be employed and will liaise with visiting artists, university arts departments and art colleges to assist in this education.
+A qualified Arts Co-ordinator, Vivienne Gordon has been employed and will liaise with visiting artists, university arts departments and art colleges to assist in this education.
 These contributors will also benefit by understanding the needs and methods of teaching disabled people.
-It is intended that this will become a permanent and integral part of the rehabilitation of patients at the same time as enjoying their spare time constructively.
+This has become a permanent and integral part of the rehabilitation of patients at the same time as enjoying their spare time constructively.
 There is no doubt about the benefits of combining art and healthcare and this will further mirror Poppa’s philosophy and legacy of using sport to create reintegration and self esteem following injury.

 Click here to find out more about the Rehabilitation through Arts